-Trump looms large on first day of Barrett hearing as Dems sound alarms over ObamaCare, election, coronavirus
+Trump looms large in Barrett hearing as Harris, Dems sound alarms over ObamaCare, election, coronavirus

 The Monday hearing is also happening in the age of the coronavirus, with the senators socially distanced in the hearing room and some beaming in via the internet.
 The nominee herself is wearing a black face mask that contrasts with her pink dress and would obscure any facial expression she might make in response to a senator's opening statement.

-Some of the senators who are appearing remotely have had their phones ding with text messages while they are giving their statements.
+Some of the senators who are appearing remotely had their phones ding with text messages while they are giving their statements.
+The first approximately 30 seconds of Harris' opening statement was plagued with poor audio and grating feedback.
+And Graham was forced to forego the introduction of Barrett by Notre Dame Prof. Patricia O'Hara, who the senator was unable to get on the video-conerencing line.

 And admission into the hearing room is strictly controlled to prevent coronavirus spread.
 There have been a couple dozen arrests outside of the building in which the hearing is being held of people trying to get in.